dennuguyen/comp1531-proj/src/assumptions.md

 ### auth_register()
 - when user registers, automatically login
-- if user handle is already taken on register then concatenate a number
+- if user handle is already taken on register then concatenate a number and increment it for every taken user handle from 1
+- the very first registered user is the slackr owner

 ## channel.py